Onyango12/phase-1-project/README.md

 ## CONTRIBUTING
 ## Contributions to the calculator project are welcome!
 If you find a bug or have an idea for an improvement, please open an issue or submit a pull request.

+## License
+## This project is licensed under the MIT License - see the LICENSE.md file for details.